 Psychiatrist Salary

-Psychiatrists are the highest-paid clinicians in mental health, and the BLS puts their mean wage above $269,000.
-But the official numbers come with a catch: federal data top-codes the highest physician wages, so the published median understates what attendings actually earn.
-Here is what psychiatrists really make in 2026, broken down by state, experience, employer, and subspecialty, plus an honest comparison with the faster, lower-cost PMHNP path.
+Psychiatrists are the highest-paid clinicians in mental health: the BLS median is $281,870 a year and the top 10 percent clear $446,520.
+Here is what psychiatry pays in 2026, broken down by state, experience, employer, and subspecialty, plus an honest comparison with the faster, lower-cost PMHNP path.

 Psychiatrist pay at a glance